 This place was honestly so amazing and had more than enough for us to see and do in our four days.
 It was perfect for families as well, as everything is so close and easy to find.

-I thought it best to break it all down and list the places where we stayed, went and ate at, as well as the 411 on the basics in Singapore…
+I’ve decided to break it all down and list the places where we stayed, went and ate at, as well as the 411 on the basics in Singapore…

 We flew with Qantas, as we are Qantas FF members.
 We used points to upgrade from economy to business (you can click here to calculate fares).